bizflycloud/bizfly-cloud-controller-manager/README.md

-# Kuberetes Cloud Controller Manager for BizFlyCloud
+# Kubernetes Cloud Controller Manager for BizFlyCloud

 `bizfly-cloud-controller-manager` is the Kubernetes cloud controller implmentation for BizFlyCloud.
 Read more about cloud controller managers [here](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).
 Running `bizfly-cloud-controller-manager` allows you to leverage many of the cloud provider features offered by BizFlyCloud on your kubernetes clusters.